 The region lies on numerous fault lines, which make it one of the most seismically active areas in the world; earthquakes are the leading threat.
 While the largest cities in Central Asia (with growing populations) are especially at risk, earthquakes can also trigger secondary events such as landslides and mudflows, which threaten almost two-thirds of the entire population of the region.
 Even if some countries are better equipped than others to cope with natural hazards, disaster risk reduction has become a priority for the whole region.
 Significant progress has been made in the last years; however, a comprehensive disaster management capacity still needs to be achieved.

-DIPECHO’s final action plan for Central Asia (2017-2018) encourages partners to demonstrate the replicability of previous successful community-based disaster risk reduction (DRR) models in order to consolidate the gains already made.
-The programme will also promote the integration of disaster risk reduction measures into local and national development plans and budgets, while encouraging development partners to adopt DRR as one of their priorities.
+DIPECHO’s final action plan for Central Asia (2017-2018) encouraged partners to replicate previous successful community-based disaster risk reduction (DRR) models in order to consolidate the gains already made.
+The programme also promoted the integration of disaster risk reduction measures into local and national development plans and budgets, while encouraging development partners to adopt DRR as one of their priorities.

 The European Union began its humanitarian operations in the region as a response to the civil war in Tajikistan in 1994.
 Throughout the following years, EU humanitarian aid has supported victims of violence (such as the inter-ethnic clashes in Kyrgyzstan in 2010) and recurrent natural disasters (for instance, the food security crisis that hit southern Tajikistan in 2012 as a result of a particularly harsh winter).